Toddler through Middle School

 Primary through Upper Elementary students are given lessons and exposure to the Spanish language and culture.
 The younger students are taught with pictures, music, and song.
 Image-based vocabulary presentations introduce thematic context and provide a reason and motivation for using the language.
-Grammar presentations, accompanied by animated grammar explanations, helps the students achieve accuracy in their communication.
+Grammar presentations, accompanied by animated grammar explanations, help the students achieve accuracy in their communication.

-Older students are taught the conjugation of the present, past and future tenses, the possessive adjective, all other adjectives, adverb placement, negation, partitive and regular articles and sentence structure.
+Older students are taught the conjugation of the present, past and future tenses, the possessive adjective, all other adjectives, adverb placement, negation, partitive, and regular articles and sentence structure.

 Within a group setting the children respond to a variety of musical stimuli through song, instrument playing and body movement.
 Our curriculum accommodates the children’s responses and allows class materials to evolve accordingly.

 The Orff-Schulwerk philosophy is the foundation for elementary music classes.
 Students build on the musical skills and experience musical concepts through singing, movement, speech, chanting rhymes and playing a wide variety of percussive instruments using Orff orchestrated musical pieces.
 The use of the Orff instrumentarium helps to develop the student’s skill, musicianship, and growing sense of musical aesthetics.
 All children are encouraged to respect each other’s efforts and learn to listen, observe, and evaluate their own efforts and musical growth.
 The study of music is vital to the appreciation and understanding of our culture and the cultures of the world.
 Through listening, performing, and composing, we create opportunities for our students to have a deeper understanding of music.

 Our music lessons follow the 9 guidelines of National Standards for Music Education.